 This section provides a summary of the CEQA determination of significant impacts for the project alternatives.
-Where feasible, mitigation measures would be applied to avoid or reduce impacts from construction and operations of the project alternatives.
+Where feasible, mitigation measures will be applied to avoid or reduce impacts from construction and operations of the project alternatives.
 A determination of the level of significance after mitigation measures is also required under CEQA.
-In most cases these mitigation measures would reduce the impacts to a less-than-significant level.
-The following resources would not have significant impacts under CEQA for either of the project alternatives and would not require mitigation:
+In most cases these mitigation measures will reduce the impacts to a less-than-significant level.
+The following resources do not result in significant impacts under CEQA for either of the project alternatives and do not require mitigation: